Networked Media Open Specifications

 An NMOS Receiver which implements the NDI transport.

-NDI Full Bandwidth
+NDI High Bandwidth

 NDI HX, NDI HX2, NDI HX3